FOLLOW US

 This information is for people travelling on a full ‘British citizen’ passport from the UK.
 It is based on the UK government’s understanding of Georgia’s current rules for the most common types of travel.

 The authorities in Georgia set and enforce entry rules.
-If you’re not sure how these requirements apply to you, contact the Embassy of Georgia in the UK.
+If you’re not sure how these requirements apply to you, contact the Georgian Embassy in the UK.

 COVID-19 rules